-LIRLAP: Linking risk governance and spatial planning.
-The Case of Informal Settlements in Vulnerable Areas in the Philippines.
+LIRLAP: Linking disaster risk governance and land use planning.
+The case of informal settlements in hazard prone areas in the Philippines

-LIRLAP focuses on climate-resilient upgrading and resettlement programmes in informal settlements in the Philippines and improves living conditions through locally sustainable strategies produced together with residents.
+The LIRLAP project focused on climate-resilient upgrading and resettlement measures in informal settlements in the Philippines.
+In this way, the project was able to improve living conditions through locally sustainable strategies developed in collaboration with residents.

-(1) Urban development approaches for resettlement and upgrading of informal settlements are developed, complemented by knowledge transfer to and from Thailand and Vietnam, and tested in two pilot studies with upgrade design guidelines in Metro Manila.
-The upgrading and resettlement strategies will be adopted in urban risk management and guidelines replicated in other upgrading sites.
+• Concrete planning approaches were developed in urban development for the resettlement and upgrading of informal settlements, supplemented by knowledge transfer to and from Thailand and Vietnam.
+These were tested in two pilot studies with upgrade and resettlement guidelines in Metro Manila.
+The upgrade and resettlement guidelines were successfully integrated into urban risk management and can also be applied to other upgrade locations.

 Project lead: